samipiercy/MDEF/docs/term2/11-RemixingMaterials.md

 ![carolynraff_2](../images/2Term/3_RemixingMaterials/carolynraff_2.jpg)
 ![carolynraff_1](../images/2Term/3_RemixingMaterials/carolynraff_1.jpg)

 **Properties:**  Algae agar, cut into sequins for garments and textile, added onto linen-blended materials.
-The sequins are biodegradable, and able to have a variety of colors with added natural dyes.
-Gives an intriguing emotion with the natural but futuristic look of the material and variety of colors and textures.
+These sequins are biodegradable, and have a variety of colors with added natural dyes.
+It gives emotions of intrigue with the natural but futuristic look of the material with its variety of colors and textures.

 **Description:** The shape and layering of the sequins give depth and movement.
-The translucent effect gives the sequins a lot of depth, with the mix of textured to glossy shimmers.
+The translucent effect gives the sequins a lot of depth, along with the mix of textured and glossy shimmers.

 **Story:** Made by Carolyn Raff, who wanted to use materials from the ocean to show possibilities of what could be made from ocean-based materials.
-She wanted to make sustainable sequins made from a raw material.
+She wanted to make sustainable sequins from a raw material.
 She used agar because it is readily available, can be manipulated easily, and can be mixed with other colors and materials.

 **Applications:**